radareorg/radare2-book/search_bytes/intro.md

     //              repeat last search
     /b              search backwards

-With radare everything is handled as a file, it doesn`t matters if it is a socket, a remote device, the process memory, etc..
+Because everything is treated as a file in radare2, it does not matter whether you search in a socket, a remote device, in  process memory, or a file.